-- increasing the ability of specialised migration lawyers, civil society, and NHRIs from the six selected EU Member States to develop and implement efficient litigation strategies in relation to (alternatives to) the detention of migrant children in order to promote and protect their rights based on Article 24 of the EU Charter and the UN Convention on the Rights of the Child.
+- increasing the ability of specialised migration lawyers, civil society, and NHRIs from the six selected EU Member States to develop and implement efficient litigation strategies in relation to (alternatives to) the detention (AtD) of migrant children (at risk of being subjected to unlawful detention or whose rights may be violated in alternatives to detention) in order to promote and protect their rights based on Article 24 of the EU Charter and the UN Convention on the Rights of the Child.

 - raising awareness among lawyers, civil society, and public authorities in the target MSs about the detrimental effects of detention on children